ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 🔔 There are several kinds of (related) resource handling vulnerabilities, and any of them can eventually lead to a denial of service.
 What is more, they are common problems:

-* *Uncontrolled Resource Consumption* ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)) is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #20.
+* *Uncontrolled Resource Consumption* ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)) is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #27 and 2019 CWE Top 25 #20.

 * This is highly related to having a missing release of resources, 2019 CWE Top 25 #21, [CWE-772](https://cwe.mitre.org/data/definitions/772.html), *Missing Release of Resource after Effective Lifetime*.